 Self-care and wellness trends have always been big, especially over the past two years.
 But there’s something about lockdown happening which has made us all listen up.

-We’ve had a glimpse of what our crazy lives used to look like, and it’s somehow made self-care and wellbeing be pushed to the front of our minds again.
+We’ve had a glimpse of what our crazy lives used to look like.
+Somehow, it’s made self-care and wellbeing be pushed to the front of our minds again.
 Especially with so many of us feeling feared and uncertain.

 Let’s face it: we’re all guilty of spending time with our heads buried into apps and devices.
 We live life constantly connected and it means our brains never switch off.

 By living this way, we’re not only burning out, becoming distant and suffering from posture issues – it also affects our sleep.
-Being glued to technology and taking longer to fall to sleep has a direct impact on our everyday mood, health and wellbeing.
+Being glued to technology has a direct impact on our everyday mood, health and wellbeing.

-If you’re working on your mental health right now, here are the biggest self-care and wellness trends that can provide you with some much-needed inspiration for a future of staying at home more.
+If you’re working on your mental health right now, here are the biggest self-care and wellness trends of the moment.
+They can provide you with some much-needed inspiration for a future of staying at home more.

-The beauty of having natural light flowing through the home is one of the best things you can do for brightening your home.
-When there is bright light shining through the home, we tend to feel an uplift to our mood, lifting away feelings of anxiety and depression.
+Having natural light flowing through the home is one of the best things you can do for brightening your home.
+When there is bright light shining through the home, we tend to feel an uplift to our mood.
+This then lifts away feelings of anxiety and depression.

 Of course, it’s not an instant cure.
 But by waking up to light flooding the bedroom, or cooking by open windows, it can do wonders for the mind.

-If you’re looking at updating your home or making a few changes if you’re going to be working from home more often, have a good think about the natural light you have.
+Are you looking at updating your home or making a few changes if you’re going to be working from home more often?
+Have a good think about the natural light you have.

 Since the pandemic hit, it’s become a global situation that more of us must adapt to working from home.
 This aside, flexible working has been a growing factor within businesses for some time, so it’s safe to say we are becoming a nation who are getting used to working from home.

-Everyone’s different, so just remember to think about yourself.
+Everyone’s different, so just remember to think about what will work for you.

 By having elements of the outdoors inside our homes, it can help to remind us to take time out and appreciate real beauty.
 You don’t have to invest in real plants that you water every day if you’re not into it.